 A material breach, on the other hand, is considerably more serious, involving as it does an adverse effect on the plaintiff to the extent that their obligations cannot any longer be fulfilled and damages to the fabric of the contract as a whole.
 Parties harmed by material breaches are legally allowed to stop keeping up their end of the bargain and sue for damages.

 As its name suggests, an anticipatory breach occurs when one party, often the contractor, makes a preemptive strike, through words or actions, at the validity of the contract, indicating that they do not intend to honor the contract by fulfilling their obligations under it.
 In such situations, the party who has not breached the contract should mitigate their damages by ceasing to meet contractual obligations.
 If the plaintiff could have avoided damages without risk, the court will not allow that party to recover damages.

 Those who sign business contracts are expected to behave honestly and fairly, i.e. in good faith.
 A party who fails to do so, while not violating an actual provision of the contract, undermines the intent of the agreement.
 A bad faith breach nearly always applies to insurance disputes and may sometimes be successfully litigated.

-Whatever type of breach of contract you have experienced, contacting our capable Miami and Miami-Dade County business litigation lawyers will stand you in good stead.
+Whatever type of breach of contract you have experienced, contacting our capable Miami and Miami-Dade County contract attorney will stand you in good stead.
 We will protect your rights and fight aggressively to see to it that your best interests are served.

 What You Stand to Win in a Breach of Contract Lawsuit

-With our strong Miami, Miami-Dade County, and South Florida breach of contract lawyers at the helm, you stand to win both damages and other remedies through litigation.
+With our strong Miami and Miami-Dade County breach of contract lawyers at the helm, you stand to win both damages and other remedies through litigation.
 The particulars vary according to the unique circumstances of your case, but may include: